7 Great Tips To Remember When Choosing A Sofa

 Take a photo of the mapped sofa size on the floor and note the dimensions.
 When you’re out shopping, you’ll know what the absolute maximum size is you can go for.

-Remember to check and measure the entry ways leading to the room the sofa is going in to.
-As well as the width of your front door if that’s the way the sofa is coming through.
-Also to measure the dimensions of the stairway and the height, if the sofa is going up the stairs or passing through to get into the room.
+Remember to check and measure the entry ways leading to the room the sofa is going into.
+As well as the width of your front door, if that’s the way the sofa is coming through.
+Also, to measure the dimensions of the stairway and the height, if the sofa is going up the stairs or passing through to get into the room.

-Sometimes a lot of maneuvering is needed and the sofa will have to be moved in a few positions to get through the space.
+Sometimes a lot of maneuvering is needed, and the sofa will have to be moved in a few positions to get through the space.
 Double and triple check everything!

 Draw a quick sketch of your room and write down the measurements for the space.
 It will save you a lot of time and money!